-For example, a customer calls a support center to resolve an issue, but to resolve the issue requires three or four interactions in the space of a day.
+For example, a customer calls a support center to resolve an issue, but resolving the issue requires three or four interactions in the space of a day.
 If you survey after each interaction, this won’t raise new insights, and it will produce a low response rate.

 There are various different channels through which you can send NPS surveys to customers.

 When deciding which ones, the two key points are: